john-savill/home_network/AI_endpoints.md

-# Docuemnting actual use of AI for applications
+# Documenting actual use of AI for applications

 This is a continuation of the notes I have made in [AI_notes](AI_notes.md)